Treating Minor Childhood Injuries

 Apply direct pressure for 5 to 10 minutes to stop any bleeding.

-Wash the wound with plain water and examine for any debris.
+Wash the wound with plain water and look for any debris.

-Apply an antibiotic ointment and cover the wound with an adhesive bandage or
+Put an antibiotic ointment on the wound.
+Cover the wound with an adhesive bandage or

 other dressing that is airtight and watertight.

 Call your child's healthcare provider if your child gets worse in any way, or if the

 Generally, a strain is when the muscle has stretched too far and partly tears.
 It

 can look bruised.
 Pain, soreness, and swelling can develop several hours after it

 A sprain is a more serious injury that may involve the tearing of ligaments.
 In a